sjweil9/JS-Algorithms/README.md

 # JS-Algorithms

-This is a collection of algorithms, written primarily in Javascript, with some in Python.
+This is a collection of algorithms, written primarily in Javascript, now with some in Python in Ruby.

 This collection includes:
 - Data Structures - such as Linked Lists, Heaps, Binary Search Trees, Queues/Stacks, and Hash Tables